Recovery Runs: The Most Important Run You're Probably Skipping

 If you would like to learn more about the Lydiard® Method, please stop by the store and talk with Bob Dyer or Jennifer Henderson, who are both Lydiard® Certified Coaches.

 Different training systems have different names for essentially the same type of workout.
-In Lydiard, once the aerobic base is built and the runner is well into hill or interval training phases there is a 1xper week "Progress Calibration Run".
-Under Tinman training its called a "critical velocity run" or under Canova a "fast continuous or fast progressive run".
+In Lydiard training, once the aerobic base is built and the runner is well into hill or interval training phases, there is a once-per-week Progress Calibration Run.
+Under Tinman training it's called a "critical velocity run" — under Canova a "fast continuous or fast progressive run."

-A textbook example of a well done PCR.
+During a PCR there is a defined duration and heart rate range to monitor.
+The goal: run each mile progressively faster by a few seconds and still feel like you could have gone further.
+Here's Lori G's PCR from Saturday — a textbook example.
 She averaged 9:42, HR well within range, each mile progressively faster.
-In about four weeks time she will be doing these at her 9:00 min per mile marathon race pace for longer durations at the same heart rate.
-There are no short cuts, do the work, you earn the benefit come race day.
+In about four weeks she'll be running these at her 9:00 min per mile marathon race pace for longer durations at the same heart rate.
+There are no shortcuts — do the work, you earn the benefit come race day.

-One Successful Marathon Per Year
+Why One Successful Marathon Per Year Is the Smart Approach

-What do you do next after your fall marathon is complete?
-So, you just finished NYC.
-Achieved your goal.
-Now what?
-Got this question the other day.
-Here's a path to consider.
 Endurance training is an iterative process.
-Lydiard training cycles build on one another as well.
+Lydiard Method training cycles build on one another.
 As I've said before, building fitness is about stress and recovery.
-Assuming you are on a smart post half or full marathon recovery plan of a few weeks, now comes the decision about what to do next?
-How many marathons should be run in a year?
+Assuming you are on a smart post marathon recovery plan of a few weeks, now comes the decision about what to do next.
 I've always felt that one successful marathon per year is smart.
 How you measure that success will vary from runner to runner, but for me it was time improvement.

 Now consider working on your shorter distances and pace in your next cycle.
 For example, for the Spring target a 5k or 10k.
 A plan for these, while still providing a good aerobic base building component, will have you working on shorter, yet faster paced tempo runs, fast interval sessions during the anaerobic phase and of course testing yourself in controlled races as you head towards peak.
 The beauty of this is once you complete this cycle, you can move right into your marathon training cycle for Fall with an 18–24 week plan.
 The benefits?
 Your fitness level will have increased, your aerobic base will have grown, your fundamental speed will have improved, and you will have set yourself up for a productive next training cycle for a goal half or full marathon.